harendra-kumar/concise-haskell/language/14-composing-functors.rst

 to build a data structure and then call a function on that.
 Instead always use a binary operation even to fold n tasks. it is simpler.
 We can use local state passing to acheive some sort of limited batching combining only two adjacent steps.
-The context passing in asyncly is an example.
+The context passing in streamly is an example.
 The same concept is used in the foldl library.

 However, N-ary operations can be more efficient.
 It affords you the full big